iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 - Apply algorithms to her data and get results confidentially
 - Share her data with other users privately (and get paid for it)
-- Train AI models on her data and get predictions confidentially
 - Ask questions to AI models about her data and get answers confidentially

 And many other use cases...